bergesinstitute/graf-method/book-4-unit-3.md

     Se

 En los pronombres reflexivos, el sujeto y el objeto siempre son la misma persona.
 Pueden ser objeto directo (OD) u objeto indirecto (OI), pero no nos importa.
-El pronombre nunca cambia:
+El pronombre nunca cambia.

+> In English: In reflexive pronouns, the subject and object are always the same person.
+They can be direct object (DO) or indirect object (IO), but we don't care.
+The pronoun never changes.

 *Juan se mira en el espejo.*
 (Juan looks at himself in the mirror.)
 Sujeto: Juan.
 OD: Juan.